wzin/intercity_ping/README.md

 # intercity_ping

-Simple script that will save the 1.1.1.1 ping response times while traveling thru the country on the train
+Simple script that will save the 1.1.1.1 ping response times while traveling thru the country on the train.

+It supports recording and plotting of ping repsonses.

 ## Installation